TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 61/Psalms 61.8.md

 ---

-So will I sing praise unto thy name for ever, That I may daily perform my vows.
+So I will sing praise to your name forever, that I may fulfill my vows daily.
+For the Chief Musician.
+To Jeduthan.
+A Psalm by David.